angarsky/diveintopython/learn/classes.md

 ## Create Python Object

 An object is an instance of a class that encapsulates data along with methods or functions to operate on that data.
-Creating an object involves defining a class and then instantiating that class using the class constructor.
+Creating an object involves defining a class and then instantiate class using the class constructor.

 ```python
 ### Example 1
 class Car: